simioyin222/pizza-shop/README.md

 Test: It should correctly calculate the cost of a small pizza with no toppings
 Code: "const myPizza = new Pizza([], "small"); myPizza.calculateCost();" Expected Output: "8"

+## Test 3
+Test: It should correctly calculate the cost of a small pizza with toppings
+Code: "const myPizza = new Pizza(["cheese", "pepperoni"], "small"); myPizza.calculateCost();"
+Expected Output: "12"